davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores degree days histogram for 7 cities combined by month
 * OpenMeteoEDA_202306_v006 explores degree days histogram for 12 months combined by city
 * OpenMeteoEDA_202306_v006 explores cumulative net degree days by year for a single city
+* OpenMeteoEDA_202306_v006 explores cumulative net degree days by year for a second city